Thinking about starting your own consulting business?

 How did they do it?

-Firstly, by having a solid business in place to begin with.
-You want to ensure that you’re comfortable with marketing, pitching, and have all of the fundamental sales skills down pat.
+Firstly, by having a solid business in place, to begin with.
+You want to ensure that you’re comfortable with marketing and pitching and have all of the fundamental sales skills down pat.

 Secondly, they use the sniping technique versus the shotgun approach.